 THREE EASY WAYS

-Here are three really easy ways to remove someone from our own personal space…or to remove us from theirs without conflict and confrontation.
+Here are three easy ways to remove someone from our personal space…or remove us from theirs without conflict and confrontation.

 Take the higher road.
-When someone pushes our buttons it’s all too tempting to react.
+When someone pushes our buttons, it’s all too tempting to react.
 It makes sense.
-It’s hard not to react when a button has been pushed, but here’s something helpful to remember… reacting only perpetuates the button pushing.
+It’s hard not to react when a button is pushed, but here’s something helpful to remember… reacting perpetuates the button pushing.

-So when we feel our buttons being trounced on, that’s a great time to engage some deep breathing so that we can remain calm and cool as a response.
+When we feel our buttons being trounced on, that’s a great time to engage in some deep breathing.

 “Hey, that’s cool.
 By the way, did you see last night’s episode of “The Sinner”?
 OMG, what stomach twister.”